-Schooling fishes rely on sight and sound to keep together, moving as if one large fish.
-Sight plays a large part in this as the fish are constantly looking at each other to keep the school’s cohesion.
-However, blind fish also swim in schools, and their senses come from changes in pressure from the other members and the change in direction in the water.
+Schooling fishes rely on sight and sound to keep together, moving like one large fish.
+Sight plays a large part in this as the fish constantly look at each other to maintain the school’s cohesion.
+However, blind fish swim in schools, and their senses come from changes in pressure from the other members and the shift in direction in the water.

 Sound also plays a part in the schooling fishes, as the school makes a noise in the water.
 Fish hear this noise and can swim accordingly.

 Fish also have a series of sense organs in the head and along both sides of their body.
-This lateral line system is used to detect both vibrations and movement in the water around them.
-It is a system of tactile sense organs located in the head and both sides of the body.
+This lateral line system detects vibrations and movement in the water around them.
+It is a system of tactile sense organs in the head and on both sides of the body.
 It is used to detect movement and vibration in the surrounding water.

 There are several fish that use a mixture of toxins called venom.
 They deliver the venom by biting, stinging, or stabbing their prey.

 The lionfish can be found throughout Florida and even up into North Carolina.
 They are about 12 to 15 inches and deliver venom through their dorsal and pectoral fins.

-Although not deadly to most people, the elderly or very young can die by being stung.
+Although not deadly to most people, the elderly or very young can die from being stung.
 For most of us, the venom can cause vomiting, fever, convulsions, nausea, and dizziness.

 For other fish, though, the venom from a lionfish can be deadly.
-Lionfish also use their coloration of red and white bands to let predators know that they can deliver a deadly sting.
+Lionfish also use their coloration of red and white bands to let predators know that they can deliver a fatal sting.